 SEO site migration services are about so much more than fixing redirects.
-An experienced SEO team is essential for understanding your current search engine optimization strategy, its failings, and where you can improve with your new platform of choice.
+An experienced SEO team is essential for understanding your current search engine optimization strategy, its failings, and where you can improve with your new eCommerce platform of choice.

-Without our foresight to make these content additions when we did, Simms Fishing would still be playing catchup to its competitors — not experiencing the significant ongoing growth from these ongoing content improvements.
+Without our foresight to make these content additions when we did, Simms Fishing would still be playing catchup to its competitors — not experiencing the significant ongoing growth from these content improvements.

 If a site migration project is on your to-do list, don’t wait until after you launch to get your eCommerce website evaluated by professionals.
-Reach out to our team today to request a free, personalized proposal designed for long-term organic growth and sales.
+Reach out to our digital marketing team today to request a free, personalized proposal designed for long-term organic growth and sales.

 Until then, review our other migration resources below: